hyeinhcho/hyeinhcho.github.io/README.md

 ## Education
-- PhD in Managerial Economics and Strategy, Northwestern University (2019 - Present)
+- PhD in Managerial Economics and Strategy, Northwestern University, 2019 - Present
 - MSc in Economics, London School of Economics, 2019
 - BBA and BA in Economics, Korea University, 2017